Hemasri-P/Project-HTML/notes.md

 where HighestGrossRank =1;

 -----Exercise 5: View for Actor's Total Box Office Collection
----Task: Create a view named ViewActorTotalBoxOffice that shows the total box office --collection for each actor across all their movies. create view ViewActorTotalBoxOffice as
+---Task: Create a view named ViewActorTotalBoxOffice that shows the total box office collection for each actor across all their movies. create view ViewActorTotalBoxOffice as
 Select  FirstName ,LastName, Sum(Boxoffice) as TotalBoxoffice